AdenKoperczak/grib2pf/README.md

 `gzipped`: If the GRIB file is gzip compressed.
 Defaults to `true`.
 Is `true` for MRMS data.

+`renderMode`: How the renderer should select the data for each pixel.
+`Average_Data` averages the data under the pixel. `Nearest_Data` finds the nearest data point the the center of the pixel. `Nearest_Data` is good for integer or flag data.
+Otherwise `Average_Data` is probrably better.

 ## Other Radar Viewers
 If another radar viewer uses a Mercator projection and has placefile support, this project should work, although I give no guaranties.